torryatco/Basilica/readme.md

   document.querySelector('.shader').classList.add('show');
 }

-function destroyPopover() {
+function destroyPopover(event) {
   document.querySelector('.betainfo').remove();
   document.querySelector('.shader').classList.remove('show');
   event.preventDefault();
 }
 ```

-As a demostration of the new functionality afforded by a dynamically generated popover, let's use our new popover to display a different message when the user clicks on any of the three nav buttons:
+As a demonstration of the new functionality afforded by a dynamically generated popover, let's use our new popover to display a different message when the user clicks on any of the three nav buttons:

 Add a class `it` to each of the nav buttons: